nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Fred is logged into CareLink.

 **Guarantees**
-- The patient's details are successfully retrieved and displayed.
+- The person's details are successfully retrieved and displayed.
-- The correct patient's information is displayed without errors.
+- The correct person's information is displayed without errors.

 **Main Success Scenario (MSS)**
-1. Fred enters command to `view` a patient's details.
+1. Fred enters command to `view` a person's details.
-2. CareLink retrieves the patient’s details.
+2. CareLink retrieves the person's details.
-3. CareLink displays the patient's details to Fred.
+3. CareLink displays the person's details to Fred.
 4. Use case ends.

 **Extensions**
 - **3a.
-Invalid or nonexistent patient NRIC entered**:
+Invalid or nonexistent person NRIC entered**:
     - CareLink displays an error message and prompts Fred to re-enter the correct NRIC.
     - Fred corrects the NRIC, and the use case resumes from step 3.
     - Use case ends.